takashim0101/ashburton_flood_sar_analysis/README.md

 ## 🧠 Key Functions & Technical Notes
 - **`process_in_chunks()`**: Processes large SAR images in smaller chunks to minimize memory overflow, a common issue with geospatial raster data.
 - **`sar_denoise()`**: Applies a median filter (`scikit-image`) to reduce speckle noise inherent in SAR imagery.
+- **Downsampling**: Reduces image resolution for visualization scripts.
+Since SAR images are very large, this improves performance, reduces memory usage, and has a side effect of smoothing fine noise.
 - **`parse_annotation_xml()`**: Reads GCPs and pixel spacing from Sentinel-1 metadata to ensure correct georeferencing.
 - **`export_geotiff()`**: Writes the final flood map to a compressed, georeferenced GeoTIFF file using Rasterio.
 - **PROJ_LIB Environment**: The Dockerfile sets `ENV PROJ_LIB=/usr/share/proj` to prevent common `CRSError` issues with Rasterio by ensuring it can find the projection database.